Fees and funding

 Financial help and support

 The University offers a comprehensive package of financial support to students from low-income backgrounds, in addition to the support provided by the UK government.

 The following services are also available to help you manage your money:

-EU referendum and tuition fees
+Brexit and tuition fees